aleggs0/segment-nuclei/cell-division/README.md

 ![image](https://github.com/user-attachments/assets/144c7acd-9141-4ded-89f6-6f66599db870)

 The next steps in this direction would be to perform hyperparameter tuning and improve the flexibility of the software to allow for tiling of test images.
+After this, we would want to incorporate this tool into a tracking algorithm.